Phil12sk/social-media-app/README.md

 3rd: After the 2nd step has been done, run the application with the command line "ng serve" or "npm start" and go to the browse on the path "localhost:4200"

-4th: There are 2 users that can be used to log in.
+4th: There are 2 users that can be used to log in:

-User: tony@stark.com / password: iron_man
+User1: tony@stark.com / password: iron_man

-User: thor@asgard.com / password: the_best
+User2: thor@asgard.com / password: the_best